Executor Duties and Responsibilities

 The duties and responsibilities of the personal representative are defined by Minnesota state law.
 MN Stat § 524.3-703.
 Generally, they are required to perform the steps needed to address the debt the decedent left behind and distribute their property to those legally entitled to it.
 The general steps include inventorying the decedent’s estate, paying the decedent’s debt and expenses of administration, and distributing estate assets to the decedent’s beneficiaries and heirs.

 Inventorying the estate.
 During the estate administration process, the personal representative is responsible for managing the decedent’s property.
 One of the first things that the personal representative must do is figure out which property is part of the decedent’s probate estate, determine its value, and create an inventory of it.
 MN Stat § 524.3-706.
 Note that not all of the decedent’s property is probate property.
 There is some property that is not subject to the court-supervised administration process.
 For example, retirement assets such as 401(k) plans and IRAs are not probate property.
 Instead of being subject to the administration process, assets in 401(k) plans and IRAs pass to designated beneficiaries outside of the probate process.
+For more information about inventorying an estate, contact an experienced Minnesota executor duties and responsibilities lawyer.

 Paying debt.
 The personal representative is also responsible for dealing with the decedent’s debt.
 Most people leave some debt behind, even if it is only medical bills related to their last illness or injury.
 Whether the debt is a medical bill, credit card debt, student loans, or other debt, it generally is not forgiven at death.
 Debt must be paid out of estate assets prior to distribution of assets.
 The personal representative must take steps to determine who is owed money and how much.
 Minnesota law requires that the personal representative notify creditors that the decedent’s estate is in the administration process.
 MN Stat § 524.3-801.
 To get paid, creditors must file their claims during the claims period.
 The personal representative will only pay substantiated claims, in order of priority, and only to the extent that the estate has enough money to pay them.